 - Concern for the impacts of sports media messages and their ethical use

-Contact Media School academic advising and schedule an appointment to explore the full range of options you have for paths through this major.
+Contact Media School academic advising and schedule an appointment to explore your options.
 Complete information about the requirements of the major can be found in the College of Arts and Sciences Bulletin.

 - Department website